Distinguishing cosmological models through quantum signatures of primordial perturbations: Evolution of perturbations in the early universe with multi-field models

 As mentioned earlier, our goal is to study the quantum measures associated with the adiabatic/curvature sector, which we refer to as our system, once the entropic degrees of freedom, namely the environment have been integrated out.
-These quantum measures of the system can be studied using the covariance matrix of a Gaussian state after the entropic degrees of freedom have been traced over.
+It turns out that all of these quantum measures of the system can be determined from the covariance matrix for a Gaussian state after the entropic degrees of freedom have been traced over.
 This is because the covariance matrix contains all the observables, including those of the curvature sector and fully specifies its quantum state.
-One of the most important quantum properties of the covariance matrix, that can be studied in detail, is known as decoherence, by which a pure quantum state becomes a statistical mixture due to its interaction with the environment.
-By analyzing the covariance matrix, it is possible to understand how the system's state changes as a result of its interaction with the environment, and to study the effects of decoherence on the system's quantum properties.
+Despite the fact that all of the quantum measures arise from the covariance matrix, it must be noted that each of these measures tell us about distinct properties of the system.
+Thus, by computing these measures one can infer about various quantum properties of the initial state as they evolve with the universe.
+For example, one of the important quantum property of the covariance matrix, that can be studied in detail, is known as decoherence, by which a pure quantum state becomes a statistical mixture due to its interaction with the environment.
+This can be measured by the so-called purity parameter and can be defined as~\cite{Serafini:2003ke, Walschaers:2021zvx}